Below is a post from my sister at Making Sense of Cents. Enjoy!

 The amount shocked me and I couldn’t believe it.
 I knew at that very moment that I needed to pay off my student loans quickly.

 I didn’t want to be paying off hundreds of dollars in student loans for the next couple of decades – I knew that just wasn't for me.

 So, I went on a mission.
 I took the actions below and I was able to pay off my student loans within 7 months of creating my plan.
 You can do it too!

-Paying off your student loans as quickly as you really are able to is always a great idea.
+Paying off your student loans as quickly as you really are able to (or at least figuring out how to refinance student loans) is always a great idea.
 Below are seven ways to pay off your student loans fast.

 - How I Made $5,047 in August 2017 From Blogging

 - 16 Real Work From Home Jobs That Pay Up To $75,000 A Year

 Many who have student loans do not know how much students loan debt they actually have.
 The very first step you should take when it comes to managing your student loans is to add up all of your student loans and write down their interest rates.

 I recommend that you find out who your student loans are serviced through (if you do not know) and/or find your student loan documents that tell you how much you have taken out and what your interest rate on them is.

 Almost all student loan lenders offer classes and FAQs on your student loans and taking part in them may help you understand your student loans better.